dvsekhvalnov/jose-jwt/README.md

 ...is coming.

 ### Manual
 Grab source and compile yourself.
-CLR Security Library can be found in **JWT/lib/** folder or http://clrsecurity.codeplex.com/
+CLR Security Library can be found in **JWT/lib/** folder or http://clrsecurity.codeplex.com/ .
+Please checkout CLR Security license, which is different from jose-jwt one.

 ## Usage
 ### Creating Plaintext (unprotected) Tokens